Style Guide D-L

 George Fox University Undergraduate Degrees (do not capitalize unless name includes a proper noun)

 applied science (engineering 3/2 dual degree program; BS)

-art, with concentrations in fashion design, graphic design, interior design, studio arts (BA)
+art and design, with concentrations in graphic design, interior design, studio arts (BA)

 athletic training (BSAT)